HannahIgboke/Danny-s-Diner-Business-analysis/README.md

 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

-Customer A has 1,370 points by the end of January and customer B a total of 940.
+Customer A had 1,370 points by the end of January, and Customer B had a total of 940.

 ![Solution_10](Images/Solution_ten.jpg)

 ### Joined tables from the analysis

 With the summary table below, Danny and his team can quickly derive insights without needing to join the underlying tables using SQL.
 An 'N' against any record shows that as of that date, the customer was not a member.
-'Y' shows that the customer was a member as at that date.
+'Y' shows that the customer was a member as of that date.

 ![Joined_tables](Images/Joined_tables.PNG)